Allergy testing - skin

 Patch testing is a method to diagnose the cause of skin reactions that occur after the substance touches the skin:

 Before any allergy testing, the provider will ask about:

 Allergy medicines can change the results of skin tests.
 Your provider will tell you which medicines to avoid and when to stop taking them before the test.

 Skin tests may cause very mild discomfort when the skin is pricked.

-You may have symptoms such as itching, a stuffy nose, red watery eyes, or a skin rash if you allergic to the substance in the test.
+You may have symptoms such as itching, a stuffy nose, red watery eyes, or a skin rash if you're allergic to the substance in the test.

 Why the Test is Performed

-Your doctor may order allergy skin tests if you have:
+Your provider may order allergy skin tests if you have: